CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an extremely poor description that provides virtually no useful information for skill selection.
-It only contains an invocation command and a generic label, failing on every dimension of the rubric.
-Claude would have no basis to select this skill appropriately from a pool of available skills.
+This is an extremely poor skill description that provides virtually no useful information.
+It only contains an invocation command and a generic label, failing to describe any capabilities, actions, or trigger conditions.
+Claude would have no basis for selecting this skill appropriately from a list of available skills.

 Suggestions